provable-things/ethereum-bridge/README.md

 ## Description
 This tool enables any non-public blockchain instance to interact with the Oraclize service.

-_Please note that at this point this tool is still **experimental** and subject to change without notice._
+_Please note that at this point this python tool is still **experimental**, **outdated** and subject to change without notice._

-Choose your version nodejs or python and follow the relative README
+Up to date nodejs tool: https://github.com/oraclize/ethereum-bridge/tree/master/nodejs